Tips to extend the life of your bag

-With proper care of your sleeping bag you can improve the life of your bag and the warmth in colder conditions.
+With proper use and care of your sleeping bag you can improve the life of your bag and the warmth in colder conditions.

 - When packing up camp, always stuff your sleeping bag back into its stuff sack, never roll, this can damage the baffles (the internal walls which separate the insulation into panels).
 Make sure to take out of stuff sack when home.